Indiana University

 Put temporary files in the directories /tmp, /scratch/username/, or /scr/username/ while you are using them (where username is your username).

 Some systems may not have /scr or /scratch directories, or you may have to create your own subdirectory in /scr or /scratch.
-Files in these directories are periodically erased and are not counted against your quota.
-For information about scratch space on IU's research systems, see At IU, how much disk space is available to me on the research systems?
+Files in these directories are periodically erased and are not counted against your space.
+For information about scratch space on IU's research systems, see Available access to allocated and short-term storage capacity on IU's research systems.

 Compress files